What is the SAT?

 Preparing for the SAT

 The best way students can prepare for the SAT is to do well in school and take rigorous courses, such as AP or honors.
 Students should also consider taking practice tests and becoming familiar with the exam.
-Taking practice tests on your own or with a test prep class can help you gauge your performance on the day of the real test.
+Taking practice tests on your own or with a SAT prep class can help you gauge your performance on the day of the real test.
 In addition to taking practice tests, students should also practice reading articles on unfamiliar subject matters before the test.
 If students allow themselves plenty of time to study for the SAT, they will have nothing to worry about the day of the exam.
 It’s important to get enough sleep the night before an exam and not stay up the night before cramming for the test, or studying last minute.
 Students can also prepare for their SAT by hiring a tutor who can sit with them a few times a week.
 An SAT tutor can make the test-taking experience easier, less stressful, and more productive from start to finish.